-An Herbal Safari is an opportunity to recognize helpful plants wherever you live.
+An Herbal Safari is about hands-on learning, empowerment, and fun.
+Each safari is an opportunity to recognize helpful plants wherever you live.
 Think of our farm, Bull Brook Keep, as a green lab where you can see, touch and examine helpful herbs, shrubs and trees — many of which probably grow in your own backyard.

 I’m Sylvia Burgos Toftness, your safari guide and fellow explorer.
 My husband Dave and I own and manage Bull Brook Keep – 72 rolling and rocky acres in beautiful northern Wisconsin.
-For nearly 15 years we moved our herd of beef cattle to fresh fields of grass every day.
-It was a lot of work, but it was well worth it.
-The herd was grass-fed and grass-finished.
-This regenerative practice promoted healthy, contented cows, and produced delicious beef without the use of grain, hormones or sub-clinical antibiotics.
+We bred and raised beef cattle for 15 years.
+Throughout the warm months, we moved our herd to fresh fields of grass every day.
+It was a lot of work, but it was well worth the effort because it helped make the herd healthy and strong.
+This regenerative practice promoted contented cows, and produced delicious beef without using grain, hormones or sub-clinical antibiotics.
 Rotational grazing also encouraged amazing plant diversity in the pastures.

-The variety of plants shifts with the seasons: tree bark in winter, buds in spring, flowers as the weather warms, and berries in late summer.
-And in fall, we’ll examine and collect helpful roots.
+The variety of plants ready for harvesting shifts with the seasons: tree bark in winter, buds in spring, flowers as the weather warms, and berries in late summer.
+And in fall, we also examine and collect helpful roots.
 Yup, every Herbal Safari offers a fresh look at the helpful plants around us.

 An Herbal Safari is: